stat545ubc-2022/KaranvirSingh_MiniDataAnalysis/Milestone2/mini-project-2.md

-**Since the frequency of new building permits for single-family dwellings is decreasing, I am interested to see how this compares to the value of the projects (do we have fewer but more expensive single family).**
+**Since the frequency of new building permits for single-family dwellings is decreasing, I am interested to see how this compares to the value of the projects (do we have fewer but more expensive single family buildings?).**
 <!----------------------------------------------------------------------------->

 Now, try to choose a version of your data that you think will be